ubc-subbots/software-start-here/README.md

      * Third Screen: check "Clipboard", uncheck "Native opengl", check "Disable Access Control"
      * Select finish
 * Run `docker run -it --rm --name ubc_subbots -e DISPLAY=host.docker.internal:0 -v /tmp/.X11-unix:/tmp/.X11-unix hashaam1217/ubc_subbots:1.1` in terminal as adminstrator
-* To open another terminal connected to the same terminal run `docker exec -it ubc_subbots /bin/bash`
+* To open another terminal connected to the same OS, run `docker exec -it ubc_subbots /bin/bash`
+* It should be already installed with all tools neccessary to work with ROS2.
+* This is a stateless system, you're changes are not saved so make you sure you push your changes to github before exiting
+* (Saved images are currently in progress)

 Once Ubuntu is installed, you will need to install a preferred IDE.
 Some suggestions are listed below: